 Your Vice Presidents Martin Allen and Helen Wang and our Hon.
 Vice President Andrew Burnett have all played an invaluable role in advising Council on medallists and honorary members and other matters.

-Thanks to the energy of Matt Ball, the Society’s monthly E-newsletter has continued to come out regularly (with a break in the summer), and is proving to be an excellent way of keeping the Society’s members in touch with our activities.
+Very warm thanks to Matt Ball, for continuing to edit the Society’s monthly E-newsletter, an excellent way of keeping the Society’s members in touch with our activities, more important than ever during lockdown.
+Matt also looks after the Society’s website.
 We now have e-mail addresses for most Fellows, but there are still some for whom we don’t have an e-mail; please send your address to the Secretary if you didn’t receive this.
 We also continue to send out the biannual Money and Medals Newsletter to all members for whom we have email addresses.
-Thanks also to Matt andMegan for looking after the Society’s Twitter account and to Matt for keeping the website up to date.
+Thanks also to Matt andMegan for looking after the Society’s Twitter account and they have a plan to revamp the Society’s website next year.